orionlee/pht_eb_stats/PilotResult.md

   - i.e, the list of 67 candidates is expected to have upward **65** real eclipsing binaries.
   - the [list in csv](data_samples/pht_eb_candidates_from_samples.csv)
 - If the work is expanded to all subjects across sectors 1 - 26, the list is estimated to have about **670** candidates.
+- The top 9 most promising candidates are further inspected manually.
+They all appear to be legitimate eclipsing binaries.
+  - Among the 9 top candidates, one of them, TIC [388508344](https://exofop.ipac.caltech.edu/tess/target.php?id=388508344)  (Subject [48227275](https://www.zooniverse.org/projects/nora-dot-eisner/planet-hunters-tess/talk/subjects/48227275)), has only 1 eclipse observed.
+Such targets are much less likely to be detected by automated pipelines.

 ## Methodology